 The 12 resistance levels is another key feature on this unit.
 This is more than a lot of the other models and will give you better control over your workouts.

-I also like that the Supreme comes with a squat stand, something some of the other budget models are lacking.
+I also like that the Supreme comes with an upgraded squat stand, something some of the other budget models are lacking.